leafsphp/docs/src/style-guide/README.md

 **Props and events should be preferred for parent-child component communication, instead of `this.$parent` or mutating props.**

-An ideal Vue application is props down, events up.
+An ideal Leaf application is props down, events up.
 Sticking to this convention makes your components much easier to understand.
 However, there are edge cases where prop mutation or `this.$parent` can simplify two components that are already deeply coupled.

 The problem is, there are also many _simple_ cases where these patterns may offer convenience.
 Beware: do not be seduced into trading simplicity (being able to understand the flow of your state) for short-term convenience (writing less code).